Local health care departments, hospitals weigh in on expanded vaccine eligibility for young children | News Channel 3-12

 Local health care departments, hospitals weigh in on expanded vaccine eligibility for young children

-CENTRAL COAST, Calif. – The FDA and CDC authorized COVID-19 vaccines for children as young as 6 months and local health experts are preparing.
+CENTRAL COAST, Calif. – The Food and Drug Administration and the Centers for Disease Control and Prevention recently authorized COVID-19 vaccines for children as young as six months, and local health experts are preparing.

-The Moderna and Pfizer/BioNTech COVID-19 vaccines are now authorized for emergency use in young children.
+The Moderna and Pfizer-BioNTech COVID-19 vaccines are now authorized for emergency use in young children.
+Kids under the age of five who get the Moderna vaccine will receive two doses, and those who get the Pfizer vaccine are to get three doses.

+Each of the vaccines for children includes a smaller dose than the vaccines provided for adults, according to San Luis Obispo County Public Health spokesman Tom Cuddy

+The authorization came after large-scale clinical trials were conducted for both vaccines, and the side effects seen in the trials were similar to what adults experienced during their clinical trials, Cuddy said.

-The White House has said vaccinations for younger children may begin this upcoming week.
+The White House said vaccinations for younger children may begin this upcoming week.

 At Lompoc Valley Medical Center, CEO Steve Popkin said health leaders took initiative and ordered 400 doses of the vaccine for that specific age group.